Momentum Trading

 Is Momentum Trading Suitable For Beginners?

-If we look at momentum trading vs scalping or day trading, the former is considered a much more straightforward view of the markets.
+If we look at momentum trading vs scalping or day trading, the former is considered a more straightforward view of the markets.
 The aim is to take advantage of expected price changes and close positions when the trend loses strength.

 Momentum trading allows you to follow market sentiment within liquid and popular markets.
-Herding strategies like this can create the potential for high profits because you can use volatility to your advantage.
+Herding strategies like this can create the potential for profits because you can use volatility to your advantage.
 You can also familiarise yourself with popular indicators and oscillators that can set you up for other strategies, including RSI, MAs and Stochastics.

 However, momentum trading can be expensive, especially if you’re trading stocks with high turnover.
 If you compare this strategy vs trend-following or position trading, it can also be quite time-intensive for those who have busy lives outside of their trading platform.